Kitware/LidarView/doc/BasicUsage.rst

     sensor stream.
 The playback can be paused at any time by clicking on the
     |Pause| button which replaces the |Play| button while the stream is advancing.

+.. exercise:: Enabling Advanced Features
+   :label: EnablingAdvancedFeatures
+   :class: note

+    There are advanced features available in **LidarView** that are not enabled by default.
+In particular, many of the tools from **ParaView** can be accessed by enabling these advanced features.
+To enable these features, go to the Help menu and then select Advanced Feature.
+You will now see four more sections on the Menu Bar: Sources, Filters, Views, and Advance.
+You will also see a new Toolbar at the top of the Render View.
+These are controls for the Render View from **ParaView**.

 .. |Play| image:: ../LVCore/ApplicationComponents/Icons/media-playback-start.png
    :height: 20px